 In the midst of the COVID-19 pandemic, attorney Jeffery Lieser discussed liability issues that business owners should understand as they prepare to reopen.
 Speaking as an expert with Stephanie Claytor, he stated the importance of reopening to avoid losing customers and income, but the necessity of following every piece of guidance available to minimize liability risks.

-Tampa Attorney Dan Drake joined AM Tampa Bay to discuss what you need to know about the government’s economic impact payments.
+Former Tampa LSA Attorney Dan Drake joined AM Tampa Bay to discuss what you need to know about the government’s economic impact payments.

 Business owners who publish unique content on their websites can seek copyright protection to stop competitors from illegally copying and republishing their content.
 In a Business Observer article, Jeff Lieser discussed steps companies can take to protect their intellectual property.